sg-developer-portal/TechBiz-Documentation-Clone/docs/invite_users.md

 ## Getting Started

-Users require a TechPass account to access SGTS products.
+To access SGTS products, Users require a TechPass account.
 The TechPass account creation process is triggered, when a User receives an invitation email.

 This guide shows you how to send TechPass invitation emails to Users from the **Invite Users** module in the TechBiz Portal.

 ### Prerequisites

 - Public Officers need to access the TechBiz Portal using their organisation email (gov.sg) from a GSIB device.

-### Send TechPass invites
+### Send TechPass invitation email

 1. Goto the [**TechBiz Portal.**](https://portal.dev.techbiz.suite.gov.sg/)
 2. Click **Login with TechPass.**